Brian Stokes Mitchell: Career

 He appeared in the New York City Center Encores! staged concert productions of Jule Styne's Do Re Mi (1999), Bob Merrill's Carnival!
 (2002), Kismet (2006), and The Band Wagon in 2014.

-He played the title role in the 2002 Kennedy Center production of Sweeney Todd, part of the Stephen Sondheim celebration.

 On June 9, 2005, Mitchell appeared in a concert version of the Rodgers and Hammerstein musical South Pacific at Carnegie Hall.
 He starred as Emile, alongside Reba McEntire as Nellie Forbush and Alec Baldwin as Luther Billis.
 The production was taped and telecast by PBS in 2006.
 Of his performance, Ben Brantley wrote in The New York Times, "As for Mr. Mitchell, his place in the pantheon of romantic musical leads is now guaranteed."

 Playbill Records released his debut solo CD, Brian Stokes Mitchell on June 6, 2006.
 Mitchell has also performed in a Christmas concert with the Mormon Tabernacle Choir later released as a CD and DVD entitled Ring Christmas Bells.
 His second solo CD, Simply Broadway, was released October 30, 2012, by CD Baby.
 Mitchell returned to Broadway to star with Patti LuPone in the musical version of the Pedro Almodóvar film Women on the Verge of a Nervous Breakdown, which opened at the Belasco Theatre in November 2010.

-A new musical titled Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed, based on the making of Shuffle Along opened on Broadway on March 14, 2016 in previews, officially on April 21 at the Music Box Theatre.
-Mitchell played "F.E.
-Miller", with Audra McDonald as "Lottie Gee", Billy Porter, Joshua Henry and Brandon Victor Dixon.
+He guest starred in March 2010 in Ugly Betty as Wilhelmina Slater's ex-boyfriend, Don.
+He appeared on the 57th episode of Glee, titled "Heart" in 2012, and the 58th, titled "On My Way," as one of Rachel's dads (LeRoy) along with Jeff Goldblum.